There are only three steps to participate in the competition (subject to the details presented here):

 Final Selection Round

 The Final Selection Round of competition will be by team interview.
-The 10 finalists will be interviewed via video conference by Inc.U judges to determine the six Television Show Round companies that will be given the opportunity to compete in the taping of the WPSU-TV show called “The Investment.”
+Up to 10 finalists will be interviewed via video conference by Inc.U judges to determine the six Television Show Round companies that will be given the opportunity to compete in the taping of the WPSU-TV show called “The Investment.”
 Student companies will compete for a pool of investment dollars.

 Television Show Round

-The Television Show Round is a live, Shark Tank–like pitch competition where a maximum of two team members from each student team will have three minutes to deliver their pitch.
+The Television Show Round is a live, Shark Tank–like pitch competition where a maximum of two team members from each student team will have 2.5 minutes to deliver their pitch.
 Teams will not be allowed to continue after the allotted time has expired.
 Slides, props, and prototypes will be allowed.
 Judges will have five minutes following the pitch to question team members.
 The judges have complete discretion to award the total investment pool to any, all, or none of the competitors.
-The total investment pool is yet to be determined, but it is anticipated to be $30,000 or greater.
+The total award pool is yet to be determined, but it is anticipated to be $30,000 or greater.

 Judging Criteria for All Rounds